American Century Championship: 1990s: Early tournament years

 On Friday, June 12, 1996, in Round One of the seventh annual Isuzu Celebrity Golf Championship, Quinn shot 67 with Bench trailing two strokes behind.
 Atlanta Falcons quarterback Billy Joe Tolliver, Elway, Marin, and Stenerud all shot 70.
 On Saturday, July 13, in Round Two, Larouche and Dick Anderson tied for the lead with 141 strokes.
 Tolliver, former San Francisco 49ers quarterback John Brodie, and Elway were in a three-way tie for third with 143 each.
 On Sunday, June 14, in an exciting Round Three, Tolliver claimed the Isuzu with a four-stroke victory over his nearest competitor, former running back Donny Anderson.
 Brodie finished in third place with 216 total.

+John Brodie, 1997 co-runner-up.

 On Friday, July 4, 1997, in Round One of the eighth annual Isuzu Celebrity Golf Championship, Brodie shot 67 with Tampa Bay Buccaneers quarterback Trent Dilfer trailing by one and actor Rudy Gatlin trailing Dilfer by two.
 On Saturday, July 5, in Round Two, Rhoden lead after two rounds with 137 strokes, followed by Quinn and Brodie with 140 each.
 On Sunday, July 6, in Round Three, Rhoden won the Isuzu for the fourth time in the event's eight-year history, shooting a two-under 70 as he cruised to a three-shot win over his playing partners, Quinn and Brodie.
 Rhoden finished at nine-under 207, tying his three day tournament record and winning for his 16th time on the celebrity golf circuit.